Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 To solve (\DUrole{ref}{eq:objective}), theoretically, we can use any number of spatial-temporal points, which eases the need of computational resources, compared to finding the zero root directly.
 Gradient-descent-based optimizers further reduce the computational cost, especially in terms of memory usage and the difficulty of parallelization.
 Alternatively, Quasi-Newton methods may work but only when $N_\Theta$ is small enough.

 However, even though equation (\DUrole{ref}{eq:objective}) may be solvable, it is still a significantly expensive task.
-Compared to regular data-driven learning applications, due to the use of automatic differentiation to evaluate the derivatives of $G$ with respect to $\vec{x}$ and $t$, the computational graph becomes much larger.
+While typical data-driven learning requires one back-propagation pass on the derivatives of the loss function, here automatic differentiation is needed to evaluate the derivatives of $G$ with respect to $\vec{x}$ and $t$.
 The first-order derivatives require one back-propagation on the network, while the second-order derivatives present in the diffusion term $\nabla^2 G^U$ require an additional back-propagation on the first-order derivatives' computational graph.
 Finally, to update parameters in an optimizer, the gradients of $G$ with respect to parameters $\Theta$ requires another back-propagation on the graph of the second-order derivatives.
+This all leads to a very large computational graph.
 We will see the performance of the PINN method in the case studies.